Got the program to plot house, lot features, and possible future modifications.

 As a retired civil engineer, I had relied on CAD operators to translate ideas into drawings.
 Now on my own, I'm stumbling along at best.

-Knowing what I'd like to do, and getting it done are quite different, and I'm at the start of a long learning curve (cubic rather than quadratic? ).
+Knowing what I'd like to do, and getting it done are quite different, and I'm at the start of a long learning curve (cubic rather than quadratic? :shock: ).

 Not sure this is the place to post my first question/issue, to which I have not yet found an answer: getting rid of intersection dots used to define fit points for splines.